davsec-teaching/ECS160-Winter2025/Homework-2.md

 **Chaining microservices to form a pipeline**

+Develop the second microservice the same way as the first.
+Create a separate project for it and assign it a different port.
+The moderation microservice should invoke the tagging microservice only if the moderation passes.

 To chain the microservices we need to invoke the second microservice from the first.
+We will use the `HttpClient` provided by the Java standard libraries to invoke the second microservice from the first.
+Sample code for that is as follows.
+Remember that we need to send a Json request formatted as `{"postContent": "This is a sample post"}` over HTTP Post.
+Check out the tutorial [here](https://openjdk.org/groups/net/httpclient/intro.html) for documentation on how to use `HttpClient`.

+Invoke the client using `curl` as shown above.
+This time it should print `#security` if the post contains a security-related keyword.

+As always add JUnit test cases for your microservices and verify that they pass.